-The Division of Ecological Restoration protects and restores habitat for fish and wildlife across the Commonwealth.
+The Division of Ecological Restoration works with community-based partners to restore aquatic ecosystems.
 The Division’s ecological restoration work brings clean water, recreation opportunities, healthy commercial fisheries, and other ecosystem services to the citizens of Massachusetts.

 DER river and wetland restoration projects produce an average employment demand of 12.5 jobs from each $1 million spent.

 DER’s award-winning projects include dam removal, salt marsh and freshwater wetland restoration, and urban river revitalization, to name a few.

 DER projects attract millions of competitive federal dollars annually into the Massachusetts economy at an average ratio of 1 to 7 (state to non-state).
 Projects evaluated in our Economic Impact Report averaged 1 to 12 (state to non-state funding).

 Abutters to a newly restored river in the Jones River Watershed tell us "People ask us 'where did your dam go?' - we tell them we traded it for a healthy river."